Intelligence OfficerJob Description:

 - excellent communication and presentation skills

-- the ability to build good relationships with people (teamwork)
+- the ability to build good relationships with people (teamwork skills)

 - emotional intelligence and cultural sensitivity